 Southwest Minnesota state parks

 Originally much of this area was prairie or oak savanna, but park visitors will find a variety of landscapes.
-A couple of parks have buffalo and many include historic sites related to Native American history and/or conflict between Native people and white settlers.
+A couple of parks have bison, and many include historic sites related to Native American history and/or conflict between Native people and white settlers.

 Big Stone Lake State Park